Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-The differential function ``\texttt{∂/∂}'' is defined in a program as a scalar function.
+The differential function \lstinline[mathescape]!$\partial$/$\partial$! is defined in a program as a scalar function like the \lstinline{min} function.
 When a tensor is provided as an argument to a scalar function, the function is applied automatically to each component of the tensor.
 Therefore, when defining a scalar function, it is sufficient to consider only a scalar as its argument.
-That is, in the definition of the ``\texttt{∂/∂}'' function, the programmer need only write the program for the case in which the argument is a scalar value.
-Despite that, the program ``\verb|(∂/∂ Γ~i_j_k x~l)|'' returns a fourth-order tensor.

-Thus, we can naturally import tensor index notation including Einstein notation into programming if we clearly distinguish between tensor functions such as ``\texttt{.}'' and scalar functions such as ``\texttt{+}'' and ``\texttt{∂/∂}''.
+That is, in the definition of the \lstinline[mathescape]!$\partial$/$\partial$! function, the programmers need write the program only for the case in which the argument is a scalar value.
+Despite that, the program \lstinline[mathescape]|$\partial$/$\partial$ $\Gamma$~i_j_k x~l| returns a fourth-order tensor.
+Thus, we can import tensor index notation including Einstein notation into programming if we clearly distinguish between tensor functions such as ``\lstinline{.}'' and scalar functions such as ``\lstinline{+}'' and \lstinline[mathescape]!$\partial$/$\partial$!.